m-santanna/dotfiles/README.md

 ## 🚀 Installation

-We are assuming you don't have any of the directories and files we will be stowing, such as ~/.config/ and ~/.zshrc Backup any configurations you still want to have to somewhere like ~/backup/, since you will the opportunity to add them later.
+We are assuming you don't have any of the directories and files we will be stowing, such as ~/.config/ and ~/.zshrc Backup any configurations you still want to have to somewhere like ~/backup/, since you will have the opportunity to add them later.

 ### 1. Install homebrew